lfit/releng-global-jjb/docs/jjb/lf-python-jobs.rst

 -------------------

 Verifies a Python library project on creation of a patch set with a release yaml file.
-Runs tox, builds source and (optionally) binary distributions, checks the format of the version string, checks that the distribution file names contain the release version string, and checks if the tag exists in the code repository for the release version.
+Checks the contents of the release yaml file, checks the format of the version string, and checks that the release artifacts can be downloaded from the specified PyPI staging repository.
+A repo needs only one release-verify job, so this template accepts neither a branch nor a stream parameter.

 To initiate the release process, create a releases/ or .releases/ directory at the root of the project repository, add one release yaml